BOOPATHYS0660/2a_Stop_and_Wait_Protocol/README.md

-# Ex No:2a  Stop and Wait Protocol
+# Ex No:1a  Stop and Wait Protocol
-## NAME : ARAVINDAN D
-## REGISTER NUMBER : 212223240012

 ## AIM
 To write a python program to perform stop and wait protocol
 ## ALGORITHM